 Here, the electron configuration of lithium ion(Li+) is 1s2.
 This electron configuration shows that the lithium ion(Li+) acquired the electron configuration of helium and it achieves a stable electron configuration.

-Determination of group and period through the electron configuration
+How to determine the group and period of lithium through the electron configuration?

 The last orbit of an element is the period of that element.
 The electron configuration shows that the last shell of the lithium is 2.
 So, the period of the lithium atom is 2.

-Determining the block of lithium by electron configuration
+How to determine the block of lithium through the electron configuration?

 If the last electron enters the s-orbital after the electron configuration of the element, then that element is called the s-block element.
 The electron configuration shows that the last electron of lithium enters the s-orbital.
 Therefore, lithium is the s-block element.

 The elements in group-1 and 2 are the s-block elements.
 And helium is the s-block element.
 There are 14 s-block elements in the 118 elements of the periodic table.

 The elements in group-1 of the periodic table are alkali metals.
 Lithium is the element of group number 1 of the periodic table.
 Therefore, lithium is an alkali metal.
 (Excluding the only hydrogen)

 The element of group-1 is lithium.
 Which is an intense reducing element.
 The lithium atom donates an electron of the s-orbital.
 And the lithium atom forms the electron structure of the helium element.